 President of the College Barry Mills, the chief executive officer of the College, is involved with all aspects of Bowdoin's operations and holds formal responsibility for intellectual leadership.
 He carries out the policies of the Board of Trustees, leads Bowdoin's short- and long-term planning, operating and capital budgeting, and establishes fiscal and programmatic priorities.
-President Mills holds open office hours each week to meet and talk with students.
+President Mills holds open office hours each week to meet and talk with students when he is on campus.
 The President's Office is located on the second floor of Hawthorne-Longfellow Hall.